Celtikill/static-site/docs/architecture.md

 ## Next Steps

-See [TODO.md](../TODO.md) for immediate implementation priorities and [WISHLIST.md](../WISHLIST.md) for future architectural enhancements.
+See [ROADMAP.md](ROADMAP.md) for implementation priorities and future architectural enhancements.